 All it takes is a hint of spice flavourings, bay leaves and finishing it off with a touch of lemon.
-Bonus: This is a really easy lentil soup recipe!
+This is a simple recipe that delivers terrific results, a 5 star reader favourite with over 550 comments!

 Lentil soup is quite possibly the least sexy sounding soup on the planet.